-All land required to be set aside as open space in connection with any Open Space Development shall be so noted on any approved plans and shall be protected by a permanent restriction in the title to the land of the type described in G.L.
-Section 31, Chapter 184, to be held by the Town of West Tisbury, the Commonwealth of Massachusetts, or a non-profit conservation organization qualified to hold tax-deductible conservation easements under Section 170(h) of the Internal Revenue Code.
-The restriction shall specify the permitted uses of the restricted land, which may include accessory uses such as utilities, driveways, and roads servicing the development, as well as the primary open space uses that protect and maintain the land's conservation value.
-The restriction may permit, but the Planning Board may not require that the restriction permit, public access or access by residents of the development to the protected open space land.
+All land required to be set aside as open space in connection with any Open Space Development shall be so noted on any approved plans and shall be restricted under either G.L.
+Section 31, Chapter 184, of Chapter 736 of the acts of 1985.
+In the case of G.L.
+Section 31, Chapter 184, the restriction shall conform to the requirements of the statute, as they may be amended, and be held by the Town of West Tisbury, the Commonwealth of Massachusetts, or a non-profit conservation organization qualified to hold tax-deductible conservation easements under Section 170(h) of the Internal Revenue Code.
+In the case of Chapter 736 of the Acts of 1985, the property interest shall be held by the Martha's Vineyard Land Bank. -Any restrictions or management plans shall specify the permitted uses of the restricted land, which may include accessory uses such as utilities, driveways, and roads servicing the development, as well as the primary open space uses that protect and maintain the land's conservation value.
+Such restrictions or management plans may permit, but the Planning Board may not require public access or access by residents of the development to the protected open space land.